 Gross margin is the percentage of revenue you keep after covering all the costs you just entered.
 If you set it to 15% and charge $100, then $85 covers costs and $15 stays with your organization for future programming, reserves, or scholarships.

-For most community arts organizations, 10-20% is a healthy range.
+In our experience, 10-20% is a healthy range.
 Set it too low and one bad surprise wipes out your surplus.
 Set it too high and your prices may push away the community you're trying to serve.

 - Target Gross Margin: 15%